Blastocyst

 In humans, blastocyst formation begins about five days after fertilization when a fluid-filled cavity opens up in the morula, the early embryonic stage of a ball of 16 cells.

-The blastocyst has a diameter of about 0.1–0.2 mm and comprises 200–300 cells following rapid cleavage (cell division).
+The blastocyst has a diameter of about 0.1–0.2 mm and comprises 100-200 cells following 7-8 rounds of cleavage (cell division without cell growth).
 About seven days after fertilization, the blastocyst undergoes implantation, embedding into the endometrium of the uterine wall where it will undergo further developmental processes, including gastrulation.
 Embedding of the blastocyst into the endometrium requires that it hatches from the zona pellucida, the egg coat that prevents adherence to the fallopian tube as the pre-embryo makes its way to the uterus.

 The use of blastocysts in in vitro fertilization (IVF) involves culturing a fertilized egg for five days before transferring it into the uterus.
 It can be a more viable method of fertility treatment than traditional IVF.
 The inner cell mass of blastocysts is the source of embryonic stem cells, which are broadly applicable in stem cell therapies including cell repair, replacement and regeneration.
-Assisted zona hatching may also be used in IVF, and other fertility treatments.
+Assisted zona hatching may also be used in IVF and other fertility treatments.

+The name "blastocyst" arises from the Greek βλαστός blastós ("a sprout") and κύστις kýstis ("bladder, capsule").

 Development cycle

 The blastocyst stage occurs between 5 and 9 days after conception.
-During embryonic development, after fertilization (approximately 5–6 days in the human), the cells of the morula begin to undergo cell differentiation, and the morula changes into the blastocyst.
+During embryonic development, after fertilization (approximately 5–6 days in the human), the cells of the morula begin to undergo cell differentiation, and the morula changes into the blastocyst by pumping fluid to grow a lumen.
 In the uterus the zona pellucida surrounding the blastocyst breaks down, allowing it to implant into the uterine wall.
 Implantation marks the end of the germinal stage of embryogenesis, and the beginning of gestation.

 Blastocyst formation

-The zygote develops by mitosis, and when it has developed into a compacted ball of 8-16 cells becomes known as the morula.
-Until this stage in development, all cells (blastomeres) are autonomous and not specified to any particular subsequent functional development.
+The zygote undergoes several rounds of mitosis.
+After the 3rd cleavage division, the embryo begins the process of compaction, which, in human, is only completed when the embryo consists of 8-16 cells, then becoming known as the morula.
+Compaction results from increased contractility of the actomyosin cortex, which pull cells together into a tighter configuration.
+Increased contractility during compaction is observed in both mouse and human embryos, but is stronger in humans, which could contribute to its fragmentation.
+Until this developmental stage, cells (blastomeres) were not specified to any particular cell lineage but, when reaching the 16-cell stage, cells at the surface of the embryo begin to differentiate into trophectoderm while cells with inner position initiate their differentiation into inner cell mass fate.
 The morula then develops by cavitation to become the blastocyst, or in many other animals the blastula.
-Cellular differentiation then develops the morula's cells into two types: trophoblast cells that surround the blastocoel and an inner mass of cells (the embryoblast).
-The inner cell mass consists of embryonic stem cells.
+Cell differentiation then further commits the morula's cells into two types: trophectoderm cells that surround the lumen and the inner mass of cells (the embryoblast).
+The inner cell mass is at the origin of embryonic stem cells.
 The conceptus is then known as the blastocyst.